- Rebooting Basics

 We all have the brain reward circuitry that makes food and sex rewarding.
 In fact, this is a survival mechanism.
 In a healthy brain, these rewards have feedback mechanisms for satiety or ‘enough.’
 In someone with addiction, the circuitry becomes dysfunctional such that the message to the individual becomes ‘more’, which leads to the pathological pursuit of rewards and/or relief through the use of substances and behaviors.— The American Society of Addiction Medicine (ASAM)

 The head of the National Institute on Drug Abuse (NIDA) Doctor Nora Volkow, has suggested the agency's name be changed to the "National Institute for Diseases of Addiction," to address behavioral addictions such as pathological gambling, overeating and compulsive pornography use (More Addictions, Less Stigma).
-Another famous addiction researcher, Eric Nestler, has this Q & A on his website, Nestler Labs.

 QUESTION: Do these changes occur naturally in your brain without the influence of a drug of abuse?